The colorful state of Punjab is amongst the oldest states having the richest cultures.

-A head ornament popularly won by prince and kings in early days was known as Sarpech.
+A head ornament popularly won by princes and kings in the early days was known as Sarpech.

 Breaking the word down, sar refers to head or front and pech refers to screw, so by the term sarpech, we can gather that it refers to a piece that is screwed on the front of the turban.